JeffreySarnoff/ErrorfreeArithmetic.jl/docs/src/twoscomplement.md

 ##### All floating point types conform to the IEEE754-2019 Standard for Floating Point Arithmetic.
 ----

-We use Float64, Float32 and Float16 types and, sometimes, Signed and Unsigned machine integer types.
+We use Float64, Float32 and Float16 types, Signed and Unsigned machine integer types.
 ```
 using Base: IEEEFloat, uinttype